bitfocus/companion-module-jvc-ptz/HELP.md

 * **$(INSTANCENAME:model)**: Model of the camera (Standard would be $(JVC ptz:model), type that in a button text)
 * **$(INSTANCENAME:serial)**: Serial number of the camera (Standard would be $(JVC ptz:serial), type that in a button text)

+# Feedbacks

+For recoring and tally you can program feedback on a button.
+They will respond to status.